Xiaoshan-jun/CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a 3rd year Phd student of aerospace engineering at San Diego State University and University of California, San Diego.
+My research interests is application of machine learning methods to predict and plan the behavior of agents in transportation systems.
+I am open to research internship at 2024 summer, or fall.
 {style="text-align: justify;"}